 - Counsel other members of departments if requested

-- Counsel Law enforcement officers’, emergency medical and firefighters’ families
+- Counsel the families of law enforcement officers, emergency medical and firefighters

 - Visit sick or injured personnel in homes and hospitals